 For most of the people, truly starting the payment process and sharing their email address with you (so you can reach them later) is a clear sign of real intention to buy.Source: OptiMonk

 If you see that some of the steps have lower than 90% proceed rate it means that something is wrong in that step.

-Apart, from the exit/proceed rate, you should keep an eye on the time they spend at a page.
+Apart, from the exit/proceed rate, you should keep an eye on the time they spend on each page.

 The whole process should be something they have already done before (maybe not in your store).
-No one should spend minutes by giving you their shipping address or billing information.
+No one should have to spend minutes filling in forms with data such as shipping address or billing information if not necessary.

 You can see the percentage of people got lost on the Shipping Methods page.

 Let’s see what kinds of methods you offer for shipping and how they affect your ability to generate revenue.

 You should definitely do the same exercise for your Payment Methods.

 By using Conversific and checking out the info mentioned in this article you are going to be fully aware how your customers behave when it comes to purchasing your goods, where they experience problems or get distracted when it comes to actually complete the payment, your strengths, and weaknesses, etc.

 You can see all this at one place in your Conversific account.